janbjorge/pgqueuer/docs/queuemanager.md

 #### Enqueue Jobs

-When enqueueing jobs, a unique identifiers is assined to each job, which will be used later to reference and potentially cancel the job:
+When enqueueing jobs, a unique identifiers is assigned to each job, which will be used later to reference and potentially cancel the job:

 ```python
 from pgqueuer.queries import Queries